erikyao/erikyao.github.io/_posts/2016-06-14-digest-of-ggplot2.md

 - `geom = "smooth"`: fits a smoother to the data and displays the smooth and its standard error.
 - `geom = "boxplot"`: box-and-whisker plot.
 - `geom = "path"` or `geom = "line"`: draw lines between the data points.
-	- Traditionally used to explore relationships between time and another variable.
+	- Traditionally used for time series data.
 	- A line is constrained to travel from left to right, while paths can go in any direction.

 For 1d data (x only):